 The Covid-19 pandemic has shone a spotlight on how important good health is, and it’s also exposed how fragile a lot of healthcare systems around the world are and how many people are suffering as a result.

-The good news is, you can help us distribute essential healthcare to those most in need by making a small donation to our appeal.
+The good news is that you can help us distribute essential healthcare to those most in need by making a small donation to our appeal.

 So far, using your donations, we have been able to help millions of people around the world by administering essential medical aid in several forms.
 Our team has worked to and continues to provide severely malnourished children in famine-stricken countries with life-saving food provisions.
 We have sent emergency vehicles equipped with vital medical aid to active war zones like Syria and Gaza to help injured civilians caught in the crossfire.
 Our team has supported pregnant women in rural areas with antenatal care, as well as new mothers and babies with post-natal support.
 In addition, we have delivered essential vaccines and medicines to help prevent and effectively treat diseases such as tuberculosis and malaria, among others.
 We have already helped so many, but millions more are still in need.